|Be sure to always use this type of ATM machine that allows you to hold onto your card.|

 |This is a very expensive hotel and there is a restaurant next to it, but I don't recommend it.|

 Step 2.
 Check at the Tourist Information Desk for their best price for a taxi so you will have an idea of how much to negotiate for, and head out of the airport.
 You can also get a good price on a room if you'd like.
 If you do not already have a room booked they can give you a good price and a free ride to the hotel.
 If you do not like the hotel you can pay the taxi driver a preset amount and find your own guest house.
 They will show you the rack rate from the guest house's brochure, call to confirm it and provide a free ride.
 This is the best way to do it if you come after business hours.
-Hopefully you will have taken the advice from the book and either booked for a short stay or just showed up.
+Hopefully you will have taken the advice from our book and either booked for a short stay or just plan to show up.

 Step 3.
 After getting your SIM card go outside, turn right and go to the far end of the terminal to the Rastriya Banija Bank.
-They have a 'free' ATM machine there.
 One issue I need to mention is that this is an ATM machine that is just out in the open rather than being in an inclosed room.
 I wouldn't worry about it because the airport is well lit and plenty of security personnel.
 If you do not have any rupees with you it isn't usually a problem if you have either Indian rupees, Euros or dollars.
 Just be sure they give you your change in Nepali rupees.
 Do not let them just round up and forget your change.
 They never seem to remember to give change.

 Nepal: A Tourist’s Manual-For more information check out our website.
 If you enjoy this blog and the website you will enjoy the 299 page eBook.
 It is a well illustrated, easy read with over 1,000 tips to help you get the most out of Nepal.